What are the functions of the Building Code Administrators and Inspectors Board?

 Along with the application, the following documentation must be provided: proof of completion of the board-approved internship certification program, proof of completion of the board-approved 40-hour code training course in the category sought, and a favorable recommendation on jurisdictional, private provider, or firms of the private provider letterhead from the supervising building official.

 How long must I wait to obtain another license through an internship certification program?

 If you hold a standard license as a building inspector, mechanical inspectors, electrical inspector, plumbing inspector, building plans examiner, mechanical plans examiner, electrical plans examiner, or a plumbing plans examiner, you may seek an additional certification in another of these categories by completing an additional non concurrent one year internship certification program which has been approved by the board.
 You must also pass the ICC technical examination in the category sought prior to entering the internship certification program, complete a board-approved 40-hour code training course in the category sought, and document at least 200 hours of on-the-job training over the one year internship period while under the supervision of a standard certified inspector or plans examiner in the trade sought.

-My jurisdiction is interested in offering an internship certification program.
+My jurisdiction, private provider, or firms of the private provider is interested in offering an internship certification program.
 What is required?

-Any jurisdiction interested in offering an internship certification program should complete form DBPR BCAIB 5 and provide the information as outlined in the application form.
+Any jurisdiction, private provider, or firms of the private provider interested in offering an internship certification program should complete form DBPR BCAIB 5 and provide the information as outlined in the application form.